Cohomology and deformations of oriented dialgebras: One-parameter formal deformations of oriented dialgebras

 \section{One-parameter formal deformations of oriented dialgebras}

 In this final section, we introduce a one-parameter formal deformations of oriented dialgebras.
-In this section, we consider the field $\mathbb{K}$ of characteristics $0$.
 We discuss how deformation is related to the cohomology of oriented dialgebras. \begin{defn} Let $(D, \dashv, \vdash)$ be an oriented dialgebra over an oriented group $(G, \varepsilon)$.
 A one-parameter formal deformation of $D$ is a triple $(\mathfrak{m}^l_t, \mathfrak{m}^r_t, \Phi_t)$, where

 are formal power series such that \begin{enumerate} \item $m^l_i, m^r_i \in \text{Hom}(D \otimes D, D)$ and $\phi_i \in \text{Maps}(G, \text{Hom}(D, D))~~~\text{for all}~ i\geq 0.$ \item $m^l_0(y_1, y_2)=y_1\dashv y_2,~m^r_0(y_1, y_2)=y_1\vdash y_2,~\text{and}~\phi_0(g, x)=gx~\text{for all}~x, y_1, y_2\in D.$ \item $(D[[t]],\mathfrak{m}^l_t,\mathfrak{m}^r_t)$ is a dialgebra. \item $\Phi_t (g_1 g_2, x) = \Phi_t (g_1, \Phi_t(g_2, x))$ for all $g_1, g_2 \in G$ and $x\in D$. \item $\Phi_t (g, \mathfrak{m}^l_t(y_1, y_2))= $ \item $\Phi_t (g, \mathfrak{m}^r_t(y_1, y_2))= $